sidorov-ka/blade-defect-detection/README.md

 ### Technical Approach

 The solution uses a **UNet architecture** for semantic segmentation, which:
-- Takes RGB images of blades as input (256×256 pixels by default)
+- Takes RGB images of blades as input (configurable size, default: 192×192 pixels)
+- Original dataset images are 1024×1024 pixels (from BladeSynth paper)
 - Outputs pixel-level class predictions (background + 4 defect types)
 - Provides precise spatial localization of defects
 - Handles multi-class segmentation with skip connections for detail preservation